Storytelling and Musical Programs

 The Princess and Her Beloved

-The Wooden Swords: An engaging story of resilience from Afghanistan, based on a version retold by Howard Swartz in “Elijah’s Violin and Other Jewish Fairy Tales,” featuring an original melody by Shoshana with lyrics adapted from Jack Linklater Jr.
+The Wooden Swords: An engaging story of resilience from Afghanistan, based on a version retold by Howard Swartz in “Elijah’s Violin and Other Jewish Fairy Tales,” featuring an original melody, “Trees Stand Tall,” by Shoshana with lyrics adapted from Jack Linklater Jr.

 The Never Ending Song: A powerful Jewish creation myth by Nina Jaffe with an original melody by Shoshana.

 The Girl by The Bay: A sweet love story with an unexpected twist, based on a Somalian tale by Felis Kidye in “I Bring You a Story: Folktales That Have Travelled” by Ruth Denziger.
-Featuring an original song by Shoshana.
+Featuring an original song, “Turn to me Love,” by Shoshana.

-The Great Debate: The tongue proves itself mightier than the sword in this lively tale from Persia featuring a nursing lioness.
+The Great Debate: The tongue proves itself mightier than the sword in this participatory tale from Persia featuring a nursing lioness.
 Adapted from Penninah Schramm.

 The Innkeepers Wise Daughter